TransMIA: Membership Inference Attacks Using Transfer Shadow Training: Preliminaries

 \subsection{Modified Prediction Entropy}

-Finally, we review a recently proposed measure called \emph{modified prediction entropy}~\cite{Song_arXiv20}.
-This entropy measure can be used to build a membership inference attack that outperforms the existing DNN-based attacks in some settings shown in \cite{Song_arXiv20}.

-Intuitively, this measure is a variant of the Shannon entropy of a prediction vector $f(x)$ that also incorporates information on the correct class label $y$.
+Finally, we review a recently proposed measure called \emph{modified prediction entropy}~\cite{Song_arXiv20}, which can be used to build a membership inference attack that may outperform the existing DNN-based attacks in some settings shown in \cite{Song_arXiv20}.
+Intuitively, this measure is a variant of the Shannon entropy of a prediction vector $f(x)$ that also takes into account the correct class label $y$.
 Formally, the \emph{modified prediction entropy} $\ME(v, y)$ of a prediction vector $v\in\Dists\caly$ w.r.t. a label $y\in\caly$ is defined~by:

-Then $\ME(f(x), y)$ monotonically decreases with the confidence value $f(x)_y$ of the correct label $y$, and monotonically increases with the confidence values $f(x)_{y'}$ of any incorrect labels $y'$.
+\arxiv{ Then $\ME(f(x), y)$ monotonically decreases with the confidence value $f(x)_y$ of the correct label $y$, and monotonically increases with the confidence values $f(x)_{y'}$ of any incorrect labels $y'$.
 When $f(x)_y = 1$ holds for the correct label $y$, the modified prediction entropy is $0$.
-When $f(x)_{y'} = 1$ holds for an incorrect label $y'$, the modified prediction entropy is infinite.
+When $f(x)_{y'} = 1$ holds for an incorrect label $y'$, the modified prediction entropy is infinite. }

-An entropy-based adversary of the membership inference attack is defined as a function that returns the label $\Lout$ if $\ME(f(x), y)$ is larger than some threshold $\tau_y \in \realsnng$ and returns $\Lin$ otherwise.
+\arxiv{ An entropy-based adversary of the membership inference attack is defined as a function that returns the label $\Lout$ if $\ME(f(x), y)$ is larger than some threshold $\tau_y \in \realsnng$ and returns $\Lin$ otherwise.
 The threshold $\tau_y$ is learned with the shadow training technique \cite{Song_arXiv20}.
-For example, $\tau_y$ is determined so that it maximizes the prediction accuracy for the shadow training dataset $\DSHtrain$ and shadow test dataset $\DSHtest$.
+For example, $\tau_y$ is determined so that it maximizes the prediction accuracy for the shadow training dataset $\DSHtrain$ and shadow test dataset $\DSHtest$. }